Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.4.c.**   Pick a location (ideally a region that you are not familiar with).
 What are 3 to 4 specific requests that people from this location have?

-**Q.4.cd**  What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
+**Q.4.d.**  What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
 (2 to 3 sentences).

 Provide the answers as part of problem set-2.
 Additionally, you will need to bring your answers as part of the in-class  activity: Brainstorming Needs on Week-4 (Fri 26 April)

 **Extra Credit (5 points)**

-There are several great spots on campus to explore and bioprospect in search of newmushrooms that could potentially be used for making materials.
+There are several great spots on campus to explore and bioprospect in search of new mushrooms.
 For this activity you can explore the variety of fungal diversity outside (even the engineering quad has fungi to discover!).

 **Please don’t disturb or eat any mushrooms you find for this extra credit.**

-Find a mushroom on campus, take a photo of it, and note your location (GPS coordinates via your phone) and other characteristics such as the surrounding ecology.
+Find a mushroom on campus, take a photo of it, and note your location and other characteristics such as the surrounding ecology.
 Document your finding by including a paragraph description, your photo, and the location of your find in your PSET submission.

 For more info/inspiration you might check out: